-This semester I am teaching two sections of Typography at in the Communication Design program at the University of North Texas.
-Like most of the courses in Comm Design at UNT, my Monday/Wednesday/Friday classes are one hour and 50 minutes of nonstop discussion, critique, banter and learning.
-On October 19, 2012, I challenged my students with a collaborative, in-class exercise that I had hoped would give them deeper insight into the implementation of visual hierarchy, meaning-making and cultural sensitivity.
+This semester I am teaching two sections of Typography in the Communication Design program at the University of North Texas.
+Like most of the courses in Comm Design at UNT, my Monday/Wednesday/Friday classes are one hour and 50 minutes of nonstop discussion, critique, banter, and learning.
+On October 19, 2012, I challenged my students with a collaborative, in-class exercise that I had hoped would give them deeper insight into the implementation of visual hierarchy, meaning-making, and cultural sensitivity.

 Hierarchy: Order Without Guidance